On the Rise and Fall of Online Social Networks: Simulations and Results

-We run our experiments with three different values of $\epsilon$, the threshold for the strong friendship between a pair of users.
-In each of the cases, we start with a complete graph with $m_0 = m$ vertices, where $m$ is the the number of nodes every new node is connected to.
-In Figures \ref{fig1}, \ref{fig2} and \ref{fig3}, we plot the number of the users having at least $25$ ($25$ and $10$, respectively) strong friends in $G^s_t$ against the size of the graph $G^s_t$ for a given $m$ and $\epsilon$.
-In each of these plots, we observe that this number increases till a point before starting to decrease.
+We run our simulations with three different values of $\ep = 0.01, 0.05, 0.1$, the threshold for the strong friendship between a pair of users.
+In each of the three cases, we start with a complete graph with $m_0 = m$ nodes, where $m$ is the number of nodes that every new node is connected to among the existing set of nodes.
+Through subsequent addition of nodes done by PAPA as above, we obtain and plot the expected size (number of nodes) of $\LA_t$ in $G^s_t$ against the size (number of nodes) of the graph $G^s_t$ for a given $m_0$ and $\ep$.
+For any graph $G$, $\|G\|$ denotes the cardinality $\|V\|$ of the set $V$ of its nodes.

-In Figures \ref{fig4}, \ref{fig5} and \ref{fig6}, we plot the size of the largest connected component (LCC) in $G^s_t$ against the size of the graph $G^s_t$ for a given $m$ and $\epsilon$.
-In each of these plots, we observe that the size of the largest connected component increases till a point, before it reaches a peak and starts decreasing.
-Also, the decline is sharper for higher values of $\epsilon$.